Stochastic resonance (sensory neurobiology): Cercal mechanoreceptors in crickets

 A similar experiment was performed on the cricket (Acheta domestica), an arthropod like the crayfish.
 The cercal system in the cricket senses the displacement of particles due to air currents utilizing filiform hairs covering the cerci, the two antenna-like appendages extending from the posterior section of the abdomen.
 Sensory interneurons in terminal abdominal ganglion carry information about intensity and direction of pressure perturbations.
 Crickets were presented with signal plus noise stimuli and the spikes from cercal interneurons due to this input were recorded.

 Two types of measurements of stochastic resonance were conducted.
 The first, like the crayfish experiment, consisted of a pure tone pressure signal at 23 Hz in a broadband noise background of varying intensities.
 A power spectrum analysis of the signals yielded maximum SNR for a noise intensity equal to 25 times the signal stimulus resulting in a maximum increase of 600% in SNR.
-14 cells in 12 animals were tested, and all showed an increased SNR at a particular level of noise, meeting the requirements for the occurrence of stochastic resonance.
+A total of 14 cells in 12 animals were tested, and all showed an increased SNR at a particular level of noise, meeting the requirements for the occurrence of stochastic resonance.

 The other measurement consisted of the rate of mutual information transfer between the nerve signal and a broadband stimulus combined with varying levels of broadband noise uncorrelated with the signal.
 The power spectrum SNR could not be calculated in the same manner as before because there were signal and noise components present at the same frequencies.
 Mutual information measures the degree to which one signal predicts another; independent signals carry no mutual information, while perfectly identical signals carry maximal mutual information.
 For varying low amplitudes of signal, stochastic resonance peaks were found in plots of mutual information transfer rate as a function of input noise with a maximum increase in information transfer rate of 150%.
 For stronger signal amplitudes that stimulated the interneurons in the presence of no noise, however, the addition of noise always decreased the mutual information transfer demonstrating that stochastic resonance only works in the presence of low-intensity signals.
 The information carried in each spike at different levels of input noise was also calculated.
 At the optimum level of noise, the cells were more likely to spike, resulting in spikes with more information and more precise temporal coherence with the stimulus.

 Stochastic resonance is a possible cause of escape behavior in crickets to attacks from predators that cause pressure waves in the tested frequency range at very low amplitudes, like the wasp Liris niger.
 Similar effects have also been noted in cockroaches.